Fake Charity Collectors Target Bexley Residents

-The public is urged to stay vigilant and report any suspicious activity related to charity collections to the authorities.
+The public is urged to stay alert and report any dodgy charity collectors to the authorities.
+Protect your cash and support charity the right way — through verified and official means only.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.